mbta/github_asana_integration/README.md

   * `autopep -i handler.py`
   * `pylint handler.py`

-# Deployment of new code
+## Configuration

-The deployment package requires a configuration file at `app/config.ini` to be read at runtime.
+The function requires a configuration file named `config.ini` to be read at runtime.
+The `app/config/` directory contains configuration files for each currently deployed function.
+The name of each file corresponds to the name of the Lambda function in AWS.
+The config file is copied into place automatically during deployment.

-You can see an example configuration file with dummy values in `app/example_config.ini`.
+You can see an example configuration file with dummy values in `app/config/example_config.ini`.

+## Deployment of new code

 In the repo's base directory, run: